oslabs-beta/GraphQL-Blueprint/README.md

 # GraphQL Blueprint

-GraphQL Blueprint helps you build full stack React apps with boilerplate code.
+GraphQL Blueprint helps you build full stack apps with boilerplate code.
+Currently on a React, Express, Apollo stack, you can template out GraphQL code by modeling your database schema with our easy-to-use interface.

 ### GraphQL Blueprint is cloned from a previous open source project called GraphQL Designer.
 More information:

 [GraphQL Designer](http://graphqldesigner.com/) is a prototyping tool to develop full-stack GraphQL applications.